nylira/nylira/content/client-foretagsklimat.md

 bodyclass: images
 ---

 Företagsklimat is a project by Svenskt Näringsliv that surveys and ranks Sweden's 290 municipalties by their local business climates.
 Nylira was approached by [Artilect](../client-artilect/) to collaborate on a new site design for Företagsklimat.
-I worked with Artilect to establishing a uniform look and feel for the project, along with redesigning the entire site. *Site currently offline.*
+I worked with Artilect to establishing a uniform look and feel for the project, along with redesigning the entire site. *Design currently offline.*

 <div class="figure">
   <img src="../assets/images/projects/foretagsklimat-01.png" alt="Företagsklimat home" />